 Trouble codes are never something car owners want to deal with.
 One that can cause some confusion is the P2195 code.

-In this guide, we look closer at what the P2195 trouble code means and what causes it.
-We also evaluate the top symptoms caused by it and show how to fix it.
+In this guide, I look closer at what the P2195 trouble code means and what causes it.
+I also evaluate the top symptoms caused by it and show how to fix it.

 Code P2195 Definition

 P2195 – O2 Sensor Signal Stuck Lean- Bank 1 Sensor 1

 When the P2195 trouble code is set, it indicates the car’s oxygen sensor in bank 1 is not operating within a normal range.
 Most vehicles contain a parameter of ten cycles per second as a minimum.
 If the oxygen sensor isn’t operating to this standard, it’s considered to be running lean.

 This sensor can also be called the air/fuel ratio sensor because it monitors the air and fuel ratio from the exhaust coming from the engine, going to the catalytic converter.
 With this code, it’s likely that the engine is running lean.
 Otherwise, there could be a problem with the sensor itself.

 The most obvious symptom of the P2195 code is the Check Engine Light.
 However, it can also create some performance problems, which differ based on what’s causing the condition.